depuc/Base64/README.md

 A **manual** implementation of the Base64 encoding algorithm written in **C++**.
 This tool reads the contents of a file and encodes it into Base64 format **without using any external libraries**.

-> ⚠️ This project only supports encoding to Base64 (not decoding).
-> Designed for learning purposes and simple use cases.

----

 ## 🚀 Features

 - ✅ Manually constructs the Base64 encoding table using ASCII.